 Mexico now pursues only common-law claims: negligence, public nuisance, defective design, negligence per se, gross negligence, and unjust enrichment.
 Mexico also asserts a cause of action for punitive damages.
-But punitive damages is not a cause of action.
+But "punitive damages" is not a cause of action.
 Cf. Aleo v.
 SLB Toys USA, Inc., 995 N.E.2d 740, 753 (Mass.
 2013) ("Under Massachusetts law, punitive damages may be awarded only where authorized by statute." (citations omitted)).
-(Mexico argues that its own tort law governs this case.
-The ridiculousness of foreign law governing domestic actions is self-evident.)

 The district court dismissed the complaint as barred by the PLCAA.
 The First Circuit reversed, holding that the PLCAA does not bar Mexico's claims.
-Petitioners seek this Court's review of that decision.
+This Court granted review.